-This investment schedule includes capital projects sponsored by GoCary, the City of Raleigh (GoRaleigh), GoTriangle, and/or GoWake Access.
-While capital projects programmed in the Wake Bus Plan occur throughout the seven-year period, funding allocations are largest in the first few years in response to a handful of capital-intensive projects, including the Cary Multimodal Center, GoCary Bus Maintenance Facility, and GoRaleigh/GoWake Access Maintenance Facility.
-These three projects account for roughly 40% of all capital spending between FY2024 and FY2030.
+This investment schedule includes capital projects sponsored by the Town of Cary (GoCary), the City of Raleigh (GoRaleigh), and GoTriangle.
+While capital projects programmed in the Wake Bus Plan occur throughout the seven-year period, funding allocations are largest in the first few years in response to a handful of capital-intensive projects.
+The three largest capital projects include the GoCary Bus Maintenance Facility (FY2024), Cary Multimodal Center (FY2025), and GoRaleigh/GoWake Access Maintenance Facility (FY2024-FY2025) and account for 48% of all capital spending between FY2024 and FY2030.